LEED for Homes Virtual Green Rater Training

 If you need help with experience, we might be able to assist you with this.
 Contact Brett.Little@greenhomeistitute.org

-Please review this addendum to energy rater requirements if you are outside of the United States – Qualified Energy Professionals https://www.usgbc.org/leedaddenda/10443
+Please review this addendum to energy rater requirements if you are outside of the United States, called Qualified Energy Professionals https://www.usgbc.org/leedaddenda/10443

-1. Path C – If you do not intend to become the energy rater on the project, you can gain a basic understanding by taking the GHI 4 courses on building science here for free under GHI membership
+If you do not intend to be a qualified energy rater and have one you are working with, then this pathway is for you.
+You can gain a basic understanding by taking the GHI 4 course on building science CEU training here

-Determine another route relevant to this requirement, and If you need clarification on your experience, contact greenrater@usgbc.org and send them your resume with details to confirm.
-If you are a certified HERS Rater or BSI Vertifier and took the Energy Star Class, you comply with this requirement.
+If you need clarification on your experience, contact greenrater@usgbc.org and send them your resume with details on your building science training to confirm.

 Optional: Become a GHI member – https://greenhomeinstitute.org/becomeamember/ to receive free materials and training.